KJeff01/Cobra/README.md

 chat commands include:
 1. need power/truck/tank/cyborg/vtol.
 2. attackX -- (X being a player number).
+Does not imply Cobra will keep attacking that player at the moment.
 3. oilX -- to specifically attack nearby enemy oil.
 4. AC/AR/AB/AM/AL -- make it switch personalities.
 5. FFA -- after a team skirmish is won, break alliance and fight it (does not count as win/loss either way).
 6. toggle mg -- disable/enable machinegun use.
 7. toggle cyborg -- disable/enable cyborg use.
 8. toggle hover -- disable/enable force Cobra to use hover propulsion.
-9. oil level -- Ask what the oil count is with a response of low, medium, or high.
+9. oil level -- Ask what the oil count of the whole map is with a response of low, medium, or high.
 10. targetX -- Ask Cobra to focus on enemy player X.

 Press alt+h to drop a beacon and Cobra units will try making their way over to it if possible.